-We have discussed the importance of both you and your lawyer looking over the board minutes when conducting due diligence.
-However, while the board discusses mundane matters, financial issues and other important items are also brought up.
-You can uncover clues regarding potential issues, providing you know what and where to look.
+We have discussed the importance of both you and your lawyer looking over the board meeting minutes when conducting due diligence.
+However, while the board discusses mundane matters, financial issues and other essential items are also discussed.
+You can uncover clues regarding potential problems, providing you know what and where to look.

-While your lawyer reads the minutes as part of his/her duty, we help prospective co-op and condo buyers in order for him/her to also understand the issues prior to making an offer.
-It can also assist existing owners to keep abreast of the building’s issues, and if there are any festering problems.
+While your lawyer reads the board meeting minutes as part of his/her duty, we help prospective co-op and condo buyers understand the issues before making an offer.
+It can also assist existing owners in keeping abreast of the building’s issues and any festering problems.

 For instance, you might uncover a resident that smokes a lot of complaints about a loud animal.
-Perhaps it is an isolated incident, or it is part of a larger problem.
-In any case, the minutes let you know how the board handled the matter and whether you found it satisfactory.
+Perhaps it is an isolated incident or part of a larger problem.
+The minutes let you know how the board handled the matter and whether you found it satisfactory.
 The board minutes could also reveal a bug infestation problem.

 Boards generally keep a historical record of all the minutes from their meetings.
-We think it prudent that you go back at least a couple of years.
-If you want to review older minutes, you can since it provides historical context.
-You can see the issues confronting the board and how these were handled, and whether it remains a problem.
+We think it prudent that you go back at least a few years.
+If you want to review older board minutes, you can since it provides historical context.
+You can see the issues confronting the board, how they were handled, and whether they remain a problem.
 We suggest weighing the more recent minutes more heavily, however.

-While it is not the most convenient, we suggest making the effort.
-A board typically meets monthly, and none are usually scheduled in the summer.
-This provides you with a healthy dose of information to digest.
-It is important since the minutes provide insight into how the board operates and the living situation in the building.
+While it is not the most convenient, we suggest making an effort.
+A board typically meets monthly, and none is usually scheduled in the summer.
+It provides you with a healthy dose of information to digest.
+It is essential since the board meeting minutes provide insight into how the board operates and the living situation.
 These issues, both financial and social, affect your life.
-While your lawyer is the expert, you should know the situation, too.
-You might discover neighbors you find intolerable or a board that you think is unreasonable, which you want to know prior to moving in.
+While your lawyer is the expert, you should know the job, too.
+You might discover neighbors you find intolerable or a board that you think is unreasonable, which you want to know before moving in.